valdyr88/WebGL-Renderer/README.md

 [<img src="misc/projects/PBR.png" width="200" height="200"/>](https://valdyr88.github.io/WebGL-Renderer/index_pbr.html)

-## Fluidsim 3D example
+## Fluid simulation 3D example
-Interactive fluid simulation
+Interactive fluid simulation.
+This example uses a volume of 128x128x128 pixels to simulate fluid velocity, pressure and divergence.
+The velocity is then used to advect the same size mass volume, which is what eventualy gets displayed on screen.
+The example also lets you see the velocity, pressure and divergence.

 [<img src="https://iili.io/26l6LN.gif" width="200" height="200"/>](https://valdyr88.github.io/WebGL-Renderer/index_volumetric.html)